thestarivore/openmp-mpi_k-means-clustering/openmp_mpi_k-means.md

 ### Resulting plots analysis - Scalability
 On the above plot we can observe that the scalability of the four modes on the given datasets and cluster of nodes seems to be linear.
 Moreover, by increasing the size of the datasets the performance gap between the single core and single node mode and the other modes is more pronounced.
-Note on the figure that with a small dataset the Normal Mode might perform better.
-While later on the best performing mode is OpenMP Mode followed by the MPI+OpenMP Mode.
+Note on the figure that with a small dataset the Normal Mode might perform similarly (actually performs better with less than 1000 points).
+While later on **the best performing mode is OpenMP+MPI Mode followed by the OpenMP Mode and MPI Mode.**

+OpenMP+MPI Mode outshines both OpenMP Mode and MPI Mode, while there isn't such a big gap between the latter two.
+OpenMP performs slightly better than MPI Mode, probably because the message exchange between the local cores impacts less than the message exchange between the nodes.

-However, the outstanding performance of the OpenMP mode we think that is not going to continue to scale linearly by increasing the size of the dataset and the number of clusters.
+However, the performance of the OpenMP mode we think that is not going to continue to scale linearly indefinitely by increasing the size of the dataset and the number of clusters.
 That is because there is a limit on how many cores and computational power a machine can have.
 At some point the computational power will saturate and the execution time of the OpenMP mode will rise exponentially.

 **The only modes that will continue scale linearly are the MPI and MPI+OpenMP nodes**.
 That is because you can always add more nodes to your cluster to increase performance.
-However that is a supposition since we couldn't actually run tests on much larger datasets and larger clusters of nodes on Amazon AWS because of the large costs and computational time needed for such feat. (for example to run the script on a 10M points dataset would have required approximately a week with the four on demand c3.xlarge nodes)
+However, that is a supposition since we couldn't actually run tests on much larger datasets and larger clusters of nodes on Amazon AWS because of the large costs and computational time needed for such feat. (for example to run the script on a 10M points dataset would have required approximately a week with the four on demand c3.xlarge nodes)

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------